-When we received the patterns from Named Clothing, I immediately knew I was going to make some models from their collection!
+When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

-I must say that Laura and Saara offer us great patterns with top-notch explanations!
+It must be said that Laura and Saara offer us great patterns with top-notch instructions!

-Between the Isla trench coat, the Taika dress, the Sisko jersey dress, but also the pretty jumpsuits, my heart hesitated a lot before choosing a dress!
-Yes, you can't change who you are!
+Between the Isla trench coat, the Taika dress, the Sisko jersey dress, and also the lovely jumpsuit, my heart hesitated a lot before choosing a dress!
+Yes, old habits die hard!

 So this week, I’m taking you to discover Named Clothing and the Taika dress.